 When the Covid-19 crisis first erupted, we made a decision to monitor attacks on media freedom.
 It wasn’t just a random idea; we know that in similar times of crisis, repressive governments often attack the work that journalists do – sometimes the journalists themselves – or introduce new legislation they have wanted to do for some time and now see a time of crisis as an opportunity to do so without proper scrutiny.

 Since the start of the crisis, we have been collecting reports on attacks on media freedom through an innovative, interactive map.
-More than 125 incidents have been reported by our readers, our network of international correspondents and our staff in the UK.
+More than 125 incidents have been reported by our readers, our network of international correspondents, our staff in the UK and our partners at the Justice for Journalists Foundation.
 Many relate to changes to FOI legislation.

 Let us be clear there can be legitimate reasons for amending legislation in times of international crisis.
 With many public officials forced to work from home, many do not have access to the information they need or the colleagues they need to consult to be able to answer journalists’ requests.
 Others need more time to be able to put together an informed response.